markusmeingast/Pulse-Monitor/README.md

 ## 17.07.2019
 Time stamp reset seems too buggy, has been removed.
-* Switched from micros() to millis() due to rollover issue after 71min. millis() sould be fine for ~50days.
+* <del>Switched from micros() to millis() due to rollover issue after 71min. millis() sould be fine for ~50days.</del>
 * Recorded 2x 10min with millis().
-Signals good, no issues.
-More data needed for now.
+Signals good, no significant issues.
+Time stamp may be of by 10% though...
 * Recorded additional 6x 10min.
 Some interference seems present.
 Possibly be cell phone?
+* Fixed micros() with roll over, by siwtching to next_read and delta checking.
+Seems feasible.

 ## Open Topics / Concept issues
 * <del>Serial read frequency (DAQ and transfer should be min ~50Hz)</del>
+* Time stamp reset / roll-over check?
 * Unstable/nonrobust serial communication between Pi and Uno
 * Tensorflow lite model transfer (CPU/GPU --> ARM)
 * Sensor setup on PI/Nano